-Where the existing development pattern is established and expected to remain, pursuant to Envision Franklin, nonresidential, multifamily, and mixed-use development shall graduate the massing and scale of the new building through utilization of the following methods:
+Where the existing development pattern is established and expected to remain, pursuant to Envision Franklin, development with nonresidential, multifamily, or mixed-uses shall graduate the massing and scale of the new building through utilization of the following methods:

-- A. Building stepbacks of at least 20 feet from the stories below; - B. Dividing buildings into smaller parts, including detached buildings, to reduce effective visual bulk and to maintain the scale and rhythm of the existing pattern of development;
+- A. Building stepbacks of at least 20 feet from the stories below; - B. Dividing buildings into smaller parts, including detached buildings, to reduce effective visual bulk and to maintain the scale and rhythm of the existing pattern of